top of page

 In the far north of the Island, you will find this great little oasis, set in a stunning location, with an excellent little chiringuito serving cold beers, wines, and fresh, simple meals.

-Beware, the access is steep (not great for young children and elderly people), although you can drive down to the abandoned hotel and park there if the road is dry.
+Beware: the access is steep (not great for young children and elderly people).
+You can drive down to the abandoned hotel and park there if the road is dry.
 Also, wear flat shoes.

 You cannot book, so you have to turn up.
 I would suggest arriving at around 12:30 pm to ensure getting a table, as the Spanish tend to eat around 2 pm.
 Once seated, we had a jug of Sangria de Cava, and we then decided on our food.